xyproto/algernon/TUTORIAL.md

 This is the main/default handler for this directory, and outputs a simple `HTML` page that displays two images.

-The browser does not care if the images end with an unusual file extension such as `.lua`, because the content-type / MIME type regulates this anyways.
+The browser does not care if the images end with an unusual file extension such as `.lua`, because the content-type / MIME type regulates this.

 #### Serve the current directory